jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-cordova/README.md

 #### 0. Prerequisites

-1. The Unified Push Server must be running before the application is deployed to ensure that the device successfully registers with the Unified Push Server on application deployment.
+1. The Unified Push Server OpenShift instance must be running before the application is deployed to ensure that the device successfully registers with the Unified Push Server on application deployment.
 2. The `push-contacts-mobile/server/push-contacts-mobile-picketlink-secured` application must be running before attempting to log into the mobile client application to ensure successful login.
 For more information, see the README distributed with the `push-contacts-mobile-picketlink-secured` application.

 #### 1. Deploy for Testing